aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 :::expand{header="Want to see the solution?"}
 * You can find the full solution in the `code/solutions/stacksets/example_ec2instance.yaml` template.
-* Add the following line to the EC2 instance properties: `      SubnetId: !ImportValue AWS-CloudFormationWorkshop-SubnetId1`.
+* Append the following to the EC2 instance properties: `SubnetId: !ImportValue AWS-CloudFormationWorkshop-SubnetId1`.
 * Use the updated template, and create a new `example-ec2instance-workshop` stack set to deploy the EC2 instance resources in the 2 regions you chose earlier.
 To deploy StackSets operations in parallel, from **Deployment Options** choose **Parallel**.
 This will deploy StackSets operations in both regions in parallel, thus saving time.
 :::
 ### Cleanup

 You will now tear down the resources you created.
-To delete stack set, you will first delete stacks within them and then delete the empty stack set.
+To delete a stack set, you will first delete its stack set instances, and then delete the empty stack set.

 **How to delete AWS CloudFormation stacks within stack set**